-2.4 For the avoidance of doubt any obligation to provide the Services shall be subject at all times to satisfactory completion of KYC and compliance checks by PayPal and First Data Merchant Solutions in accordance with their regulatory requirements.
+2.5 For the avoidance of doubt any obligation to provide the Services shall be subject at all times to satisfactory completion of know-your-customer (KYC) and compliance checks by PayPal and First Data Merchant Solutions in accordance with their regulatory requirements.

 3.1 The Parties agree that this Merchant Declaration and Agreement and the FDMS Agreement shall terminate without further action of the Parties on the date on which the Braintree Agreement terminates or expires, as applicable.